-Fairfax is a decidedly white-collar city, with fully 88.42% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fairfax is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Fairfax who work in management occupations (12.70%), office and administrative support (11.59%), and sales jobs (9.51%).
+Fairfax is a decidedly white-collar city, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fairfax is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Fairfax who work in management occupations (14.40%), business and financial occupations (9.35%), and office and administrative support (9.06%).

 Also of interest is that Fairfax has more people living here who work in computers and math than 95% of the places in the US.

-Fairfax is a very ethnically-diverse city.
+Fairfax is an extremely ethnically-diverse city.
 The people who call Fairfax home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfax residents report their race to be White, followed by Asian.
 Fairfax also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.26% of the city’s residents.
-Important ancestries of people in Fairfax include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 17.32% of the city’s residents.
+Important ancestries of people in Fairfax include German, Irish, English, Italian, and European.

 The most common language spoken in Fairfax is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.